dask/dask/docs/source/communications.rst

   TCP sockets.
 Using it requires specifying keys and certificates as outlined in :ref:`tls`.

-* ``zmq`` is an experimental transport using ZeroMQ sockets; it is not recommended for production use.

 * ``inproc`` is an in-process transport using simple object queues; it eliminates serialization and I/O overhead, providing almost zero-cost communication between endpoints as long as they are situated in the